Protecting Canada’s Health Care

 2. Protecting the Canada Health Act

-During the current election campaign, the three leading parties have pledged a substantial infusion of money into the public system in amounts ranging to $60 billion.
+During the current federal election, three leading parties pledged a substantial infusion of $60 billion into the health system.
 A large part of this funding would be in transfers to the Provinces.
 Only one party, the Conservatives, have refused to state whether they would protect the Canada Health Act.
-This left open the question of whether they would leave open a path to privatization.
-The Conservative government in Alberta have already made clear they want to cut back on the private system.
-In this process, only a change to an NDP Provincial government or intervention by the Federal government could hold the line on the public system.
+Whether they would leave open a path to privatization was not answered.
+The Conservative government in Alberta have already made clear they will cut back on the private system.
+In this process, only a change to the NDP or intervention by the Federal government could hold the line on the public system.

 “The Canada Health Act is Canada’s federal legislation for publicly funded health care insurance.”
-The Act sets the primary objective of Canadian health care policy, which is to, “protect, promote and restore the physical and mental well-being of residents of Canada and to facilitate reasonable access to health services without financial or other barriers.
-The CHA establishes criteria and conditions related to insured health services and extended health care services that the provinces and territories must fulfill to receive the full federal cash contribution under the Canada Health Transfer (CHT).
-The aim of the CHA was to ensure that all eligible residents of Canada have reasonable access to insured health services on a prepaid basis, without direct charges at the point of service for such services.”
+The Act sets the primary objective of Canadian health care policy, which is to “protect, promote and restore the physical and mental well-being of residents of Canada and to facilitate reasonable access to health services without financial or other barriers.
+The CHA establishes criteria and conditions related to insured health services and extended health care services that the provinces and territories must fulfil to receive the full federal cash contribution under the Canada Health Transfer (CHT).
+The CHA aimed to ensure that all eligible residents of Canada have reasonable access to insured health services on a prepaid basis, without direct charges at the point of service for such services.”

 3. Why is this important?

 One of the longest-running challenges to overturn Health Acts in Canada and B.C. began in British Columbia when Dr Brian Day opened the Cambie Health Centre in Vancouver.
 The centre catered to those who could pay extra fees to bypass wait times in the public system.
-While the BC Medicare Protection Act “prohibits doctors from billing the government for work they do in the public system while also earning money from private clinics as well as billing patients or their insurance companies” Dr Day bypassed this requirement.
+While the B.C.
+Medicare Protection Act “prohibits doctors from billing the government for work they do in the public system while also earning money from private clinics and billing patients or their insurance companies.”
+Dr Day bypassed this requirement.

 “Day opened the Cambie Surgery Centre in 1996 and launched court action against the B.C. government in 2009 over sections of the Medicare Protection Act.
 It prohibits doctors from billing the government for work they do in the public system while also earning money from private clinics as well as billing patients or their insurance companies.”
 Day also, “claimed that prolonged wait times for medical procedures violated two charter rights, including the right to life, liberty and security of the person,” And, further, “that patients have a constitutional right to pay for private care when wait times in the public system are too long.”